SecUSo/privacy-friendly-pain-diary/README.md

 ## Information

-Further development requires Android Studio, we recommend to use at least version 3.1.0
+Further development requires Android Studio, we recommend to use the least version.

 ### API Reference

 Mininum SDK: 21<br/>
-Target SDK: 26
+Target SDK: 31

 ## License

 Privacy Friendly Pain Diary is licensed under the GPLv3.<br/>
-Copyright (C) 2017-2018 Karola Marky, Susanne Felsen, Rybien Sinjari
+Copyright (C) 2017-2018 Karola Marky, Susanne Felsen, Rybien Sinjari<br/>
+Copyright (C) 2019-2021 Christopher Beckmann<br/>
+Copyright (C) 2022 Tobias Länge<br/>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.<br/>

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU General Public License for more details.<br/>

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <http://www.gnu.org/licenses/>.<br/>

 The icons used in the navigation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Karlsruhe Institute of Technology](https://kit.edu) (2016-2018).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Karlsruhe Institute of Technology](https://kit.edu) (2016-2022).

 ## Contributors